Michael Blower: Roderick Gradidge

 Blower completed a number of fine restorations and extensions to country houses in Surrey in the 1980s and 1990s.
 He did these in a loose partnership with the prominent Chiswick-based architect, Roderick Gradidge.
 Their first projects were on Voysey's New House in Haslemere and on Detmar Blow's Charles Hill Court for an Austrian industrialist.
 From there, they went on to Harold Falkner's Tancreds Ford, which they designed and built for the writer Ken Follett and his first wife, and which was published in two articles in Country Life.
 Next came The New House, reputedly designed by Hugh Thackeray Turner and for which they jointly won a RIBA Award, which was also published in Country Life.
-Just prior to Roderick's death, they were working on a project at Combe Court, which was completed by Michael Blower and his son Robert, through their architectural practice, Stedman Blower.
+Just prior to Roderick's death, they were working on a project at Combe Court, which was completed by his sons Damien & Robert, through their architectural practice, Stedman Blower.

-John Clenshaw

-John Clenshaw (1928–2018) was a life long employee of Michael, first joining the practice as a young apprentice in 1947 when both Arthur and Leonard Stedman were working in partnership.
-He became an Associate with Michael and remained in the service of the practice into semi-retirement in the late 2000s, an almost unique record of singular service of over 60 years.

 Activism and public service

 Blower was mayor of Waverley Borough Council in 1995 and served as a borough councillor and Surrey County Councillor for over 20 years, representing the ward of Farnham.
 He was for long involved in the recording, preservation and valuing of West Surrey's architectural heritage through his involvement over 40 years with the Farnham (Buildings preservation) Trust Ltd and the Farnham Society, for which he served variously as president and chairman.
 He was influential in arguing for the preservation of the Farnham Pottery, the last working bottle kiln in England, the Brightwells Gardens and the Redgrave Theatre in the town centre.
 He also ran a weekly column called Environmental Viewpoint in the Farnham Herald Newspaper between 1986 and 1991, with Susan Farrow.
 The articles, over two hundred and sixty in number, explored the architectural and cultural heritage of the area around Farnham.
 The column received a national publishers' award.
 In the New Years Honours 2020, he received an MBE for services to Farnham and the local community.
-In August 2022, he was added to the ‘Farnham Wall of Famous People’ by order of the Farnham Town Council.
+In August 2022, he was added to the 'Farnham Wall of Famous People' by order of the Farnham Town Council.